near/nearcore/docs/advanced_configuration/networking.md

-This document describes the advanced network options that you can configure by modidying the "network" section of in "config.json" file.
+This document describes the advanced network options that you can configure by modifying the "network" section of your "config.json" file.

 ### TIER1 network